Interest in

 Along with these developments in photography has been the parallel development of the Web.
 Ten years ago websites were largely clumsy, HTML driven constructions.
 Today, contemporary photographers have powerful tools such as Flash, WordPress and DreamWeaverwith which to develop their websites.
 Photographers can also sell their work through companies such as PhotoShelter or ImageKind, and through photo libraries such as Alamy and iStockPhoto, opening up new revenue streams.

 The result is that photographers are finding new and exciting ways to showcase their best work online.
-We took a look at some of the beautiful photography websites that we could find, analyzing the design trends and the reasons why these websites work.
+We took a look at some of the

 You may want to take a look at the following related posts: